ashchan/macruby-keychain-wrapper/README.md

 # MacRuby Keychain Wrapper #

 MacRuby Keychain Wrapper is a wrapper for accessing keychain from MacRuby.
+Extracted from [Gmail Notifr](http://ashchan.com/projects/gmail-notifr).

 todo: more intro